 - nutella or jam of your choice

-- In a cup warm about ¼ cup of the milk until it's lukewarm, in the microwave.
-Add the yeast to the milk and a tsp of sugar and mix well.
-Let the yeast mixture sit for about 5 min until it froths up and bubbles.
+- Add ¼ cup of the milk to a cup and warm it up in the microwave until it's lukewarm.
+Add the yeast to the milk, a tsp of sugar and mix well.
+Let the yeast mixture sit for about 10 min until it froths up and bubbles.

 - Melt the butter in a sauce pan or in the microwave.
 In a mixer add the melted butter and sugar and mix until the sugar and butter are well incorporated.
 Add the eggs and continue mixing until the mixture is light.
-Add the yeast mixture, milk and salt and continue mixing until everything is well incorporated.
+Add the yeast mixture, remaining milk, salt and continue mixing until everything is well incorporated.

 - Start adding the flour half a cup at a time and mix well.
 The dough is ready when it no longer sticks to your hands.
 Add additional flour if you need it.

-- Let the dough rise until double in size, make sure you cover it with a clean towel or plastic wrap, about an hour to an hour and a half.
-Meanwhile you can relax and drink your coffee.
+- Let the dough rise until it doubles in size, make sure you cover it with a clean damp towel or plastic wrap, about an hour to an hour and a half.

 - Repeat with the remaining balls.
 Put the sweet rolls onto an ungreased baking sheet.
 Before you put them in the oven, brush them with egg wash so they will turn out nice and shiny.
-You may also sprinkle some sugar on top of them if you wish, but it's not necessary.
+You may also dust them with some powdered sugar over the top, if you wish.

 They turn out so nice and fluffy and everybody will just love them.